geekyclarkey/homeassistant/hass_projects/greenhouse_module/README.md

 captive_portal:
 ```

-This will use the wifi info you entered above and if the board can not connect to your wifi it will generate its own wifi name so you can connect to it and adapt the wifi config.
-The password for the captive portal is set to `1234567890` you can change this if you like.
+This is the I2C bus, because we have sensors that use I2C we need to tell ESPHome what pins we used for the clock and data.
+If you followed out pinout you wont need to change anything.
 ```
 i2c:
   sda: D3